 - 1. Log in to the Remote Supervisor Adapter II.
 For more information, see Chapter 2, "Opening and using the Web browser interface", on page 3. - In the navigation pane, click Restore Defaults to restore default settings of the Remote Supervisor Adapter II.
-If this is a local system, you will lose your TCP/IP connection and you must reconfigure the network interface to restore connectivity. - 3.
+If this is a local system, you will lose your TCP/IP connection, and you must reconfigure the network interface to restore connectivity. - 3.
 Log in again to use the Remote Supervisor Adapter II Web interface. - 4.
 Reconfigure the network interface to restore connectivity.
-For information about the network interface, see "Configuring the network interface" on page 26.
+For information about the network interface, see "Configuring an Ethernet connection to the Remote Supervisor Adapter II" on page 26.